Killing of Bich Pan: Trials

 The trial of Pan and her accomplices began in March 2014, in Newmarket; it lasted 10 months.
 All defendants pleaded not guilty to the charges of first degree murder, attempted murder, and conspiracy to commit murder.
 At the trial, York Regional Police evidence included exhaustive tracking of mobile device movements and text message traffic, including over 100 messages between Pan and Wong in the six hours prior to the killing.
 Further evidence focused on the atypical nature of the "break-in", "robbery", shootings, and irregularities in Jennifer's testimony.
-Her obsession with Wong, emotionlessness confession regarding the attack, and recognition of the trauma she underwent were also detailed.
+Her obsession with Wong, emotionless confession regarding the attack, and recognition of the trauma she underwent were also detailed.
 A major irregularity was that Jennifer was not assaulted, blindfolded, taken to the basement, nor shot, leaving behind an eyewitness to the attack.
 Hann's very different account also undermined her credibility.
 The trial included over 200 exhibits; over 50 witnesses testified.

 Jennifer, Wong, Mylvaganam, and Crawford were all convicted and sentenced to 25 years to life.

 Originally, Carty was tried with the other perpetrators.
 However, Edward Sapiano, his lawyer, fell ill, and in mid-2014, Carty's case was declared a mistrial.
 In December 2015, Carty received an 18-year sentence after pleading guilty to conspiring to commit murder, with eligibility for parole after nine years, but he died in prison in 2018.
 According to Carty, he did not wish to subject Hann Pan to another criminal trial.

 The trial took 10 months, with the jury sequestered for the four days it took to reach its verdict.
 "I lived with daily thoughts of this crime", said foreman Patrick Fleming.
 "Graphic coroner photos of bullet holes through flesh, the bloody crime scenes and the chilling testimonies."
 He also recalled regularly reliving the moment he read the verdict, and the screams from the defendants and their families.
 The sequestration heightened the sense of isolation he felt upon returning home afterwards, as he had not been allowed to visit his father-in-law in the hospital and felt guilty for being unable to support his wife.
 Fleming later joined forces with another juror who was suing the federal and provincial governments over mental health issues from service on the jury in a different murder trial to advocate for mental-health support to be provided to jurors.